-The concrete bonding agents are natural or artificial materials utilized to join the old & new concrete surfaces.
+Concrete bonding agents are natural or artificial materials utilized to join old & new concrete surfaces.
 This agent can also be utilized to join the successive concrete layers.
 This bonding agent helps to allow different concrete finishes to behave like a single unit.

-These Cement bonding agents are also utilized in various repair works, such as bonding of new concrete to old concrete, sprayed concrete at construction joints, or cement-sand repair mortar to get a reliable bond.
+These Cement bonding agents are also utilized in various repair works, such as bonding new concrete to old concrete, spraying concrete at construction joints, or cement-sand repair mortar to get a reliable bond.

 Why do you need to use a Concrete Bonding Agent in Concrete Mix?

-- When the upper surface of the concrete floor becomes destructed there are generally two choices of either demolishing the floor and starting again or resurfacing the existing concrete.
+- When the an upper surface of the concrete floor becomes destructed there are generally two choices either demolishing the floor and starting again or resurfacing the existing concrete.

 - Replacing the entire concrete floor and resurfacing is become costly, both financially and in terms of time as well.
 It is also a waste of time & money if the floor is still structurally sound.

-- Further solution is to apply the fresh concrete mix on the top of the old surface.
+- A further solution is to apply the fresh concrete mix on top of the old surface.

 - Once the top layer is cured and set, it will simply sit on top as a separate layer.
 This will not construct a strong serviceable floor.

-- A concrete bonding agents are essential to be applied first onto the existing surface of the concrete to ensure that the fresh concrete will successfully adhere.
+- Concrete bonding agents are essential to be applied first onto the existing surface of the concrete to ensure that the fresh concrete will successfully adhere.

 - This is also true for floor repairs if the concrete is used to fill the gaps caused by damage.
 The new concrete layer won’t be properly fixed with the old one without the help of the bonding agents.

-The main characteristics of the concrete bonding agents are:
+The main characteristics of concrete bonding agents are:

 - The bonding agents are easy to apply and use.